 - Age in years;

 - Sex;

 - Pregnancy status (see Section 3.9.11);

 - Smoking history (see Section 3.9.12);

 - Healthcare worker status (see Section 3.9.13);

 - Occupation (optional);

 - Ethnic group (optional);

 - SES/deprivation (optional).

-- Each study site/country to describe community measures in place to limit exposures.

-3.9.2 Clinical characteristics (symptoms and markers of severity)
+3.9.3 Clinical characteristics (symptoms and markers of severity)

-Collection of good quality symptom information is crucial for VE studies to be able to validate the case definition used (see section 3.5).
-If only CVE is estimated, the following clinical characteristics and markers of disease severity should be collected:
+Collection of good quality symptom information is crucial for the VE studies in order to be able to validate the case definition used (see section 3.5).
+As a minimum, for CVE, the following clinical characteristics should be collected:

 - fever or feverishness;

 - cough;

-- shortness of breath.
+- shortness of breath;